-Success in Sixth Form courses needs to be worked for.
-At A Level for example, the amount of time spent in the classroom should be at least equalled by private study in school and at home.
+Success in Sixth Form courses requires a significant amount of hard work.
+At A Level / Level 3, for example, the amount of time spent in the classroom should be at least equalled by private study in school and at home.
 Each subject will offer advice on this.
 A good student will complete all set work thoroughly and intelligently, but will also devote time to background reading, making detailed notes and preparing thoroughly for class presentations.

 It is very important that you meet your work deadlines set by your subject teachers.
-If you fall behind with work, it can be very difficult to catch up.
+If you fall behind with work it can be very difficult to catch up.
 You will also inconvenience your teachers and peers causing possible delay to their marking and return of work.